Master of Science in Arts Administration

 - Competence sufficient to successfully obtain a position in the field of arts administration and/or nonprofit management.

 The program has a rolling admissions policy with no absolute deadlines.
-However, students interested in applying for fall admission are encouraged to apply by late March, as the number of applicants is quite high.
-A student may also complete up to eight credits as a non-matriculating student, prior to admission.
+However, students interested in applying for fall admission are encouraged to apply by late March (February 1 for international students), as the number of applicants is quite high.
+Students may choose to complete up to eight credits on a non-matriculating basis, prior to admission.

 International students are also required to submit official scores for one of the following tests: